mrt-tiagovallejo/semantickernel-ollama-chat/README.md

 # 🧠 SemanticKernel.Ollama.Chat

-**A minimal C# chat interface for interacting with Ollama models using Semantic Kernel.**
+**A minimal C# chat interface for interacting with Ollama models using Semantic Kernel with function calling support.**

 This project demonstrates a simple C# chatbot example using [`Microsoft.SemanticKernel`](https://learn.microsoft.com/en-us/semantic-kernel/overview/), integrated with [Ollama](https://ollama.com/).
-The example uses `llama3:8b` by default, but can be easily customized to use different models or configurations via `appsettings.json`.
+The example uses `llama3-groq-tool-use:8b` by default to support tool use/function calling, but can be easily customised to use different models or configurations via `appsettings.json`.

 ---